ArnaoutLab/diversity/README.md

 <img src='images/fruits-1.png' width='350'>

+We will refer to Dataset 1 and Dataset 2 interchangeably as Dataset 1a and Dataset 1b, respectively.
 Dataset 1a is mostly apples; in dataset 1b, all fruits are represented at almost identical frequencies.
 The frequencies of the fruits in each dataset is tabulated below:

 |           | Dataset 1a | Dataset 1b |
 | :-------- | ---------: | ---------: |